 Personal health budgets are not currently available in Wales, Scotland or Northern Ireland.

-The only sure way to know if you’re eligible for free NHS Continuing Care is to ask your GP or social worker to arrange an assessment.
+The only sure way to know if you’re eligible is to ask your GP or social worker to arrange an assessment.

-As a guide, ‘eligible’ health needs may include (but are not limited to):
+As a guide, ‘eligible’ health needs might include:

 - long-term medical conditions

 - physical or mental disabilities